Integration of Large Language Models and Federated Learning: 3. Analysis of Current Integration of LLMs and FL

+The training requirements for LLMs demand an immense amount of data and computational resources.
+In FL, distributed computing~\cite{auyoung2004resource} and privacy-preserving computation~\cite{yang2021toward} are considered effective tools to meet these demands.
+Existing research integrates these key technologies covered by FL with LLMs, aiming to address the practical issues LLMs face (Tabel \ref{tab:fl2llms}).

+\paragraph{Distributed computing.} In FL, distributed computing helps LLMs by combining computing and data resources.
+This eases the workload for individual users during training and inference and boosts LLMs' ability to handle different tasks by merging data from multiple parties.

+\textit{Assessing computing resources.} Training LLMs demands significant computational power.
+For example, LLaMA needs 2048 NVIDIA A100 GPUs for 21 days~\cite{touvron2023llama}, GPT-3-1.3B requires 64 Tesla V100 GPUs for 7 days~\cite{brown2020language}, and FLM utilizes 192 NVIDIA A800 GPUs for 22 days~\cite{li2023flm}.
+Such costs are manageable mainly by big tech firms like Microsoft and Google, limiting LLMs' progress.
+FedML and others combine FL with LLMs to share computing resources among participants, easing the burden during training and inference stages~\cite{zeng2023distributed,huang2024fast,wu2023fast}.

+\textit{Enhancing LLMs task generalization capabilities.} LLMs are mainly trained on vast centralized datasets, e.g., GPT-NeoX-20B on Pile~\cite{black2022gpt} and LLaMA on comprehensive data including other LLMs' datasets~\cite{touvron2023llama}.
+Yet, these datasets don't cover all real-world knowledge, hampering models' adaptability.
+To address this, recent research integrates data from various sources using FL's distributed data processing~\cite{hong2023mecta}, aiming to enhance models' generalization, including data from medium-scale infrastructures and individual mobile devices.

+\paragraph{Privacy-preserving computation.} Prompts play a crucial role in helping LLMs process complex tasks~\cite{liu2023prompt}.
+Public dataset prompts tend to be repetitive, and privacy regulations limit the use of private data for prompt generation.
+To improve this, current studies merge FL's privacy-preserving tech with prompt design in LLMs.
+This enhances personalized prompt matching, better meeting specific requirements.

-The LLM strengthens its contextual learning ability and proficiency in handling complex tasks through the application of prompt engineering techniques.
-However, to address privacy concerns, the design of prompt templates commonly relies on the utilization of publicly available data sources.
-This approach, while safeguarding user privacy, imposes certain \textit{limitations on the overall potential of prompt engineering}.
-These limitations stem from two primary considerations.
-First and foremost, public datasets often lack access to private information pertaining to specific domains or individuals.
-Consequently, prompt templates may not be fully optimized for specialized domains or personalized requirements.
-Secondly, the widespread adoption of public datasets results in the frequent use of common prompt templates, which can lead to repetitive or unstimulating model responses.
+\textit{Improving prompt generation ability.} LLMs improve their ability to understand complex tasks through prompt engineering~\cite{liu2023prompt}.
+However, to address privacy concerns, prompt designs often rely on publicly available data.
+This approach, while protecting privacy, limits the potential of prompt engineering from two aspects~\cite{yu2023federated}.
+Firstly, public datasets may not have access to specific domains or individual private information, hindering optimization for specialized fields.
+Secondly, using public datasets can result in generic prompt templates, leading to repetitive or uninspired model responses.
+Recent research integrates FL's privacy-preserving features with prompt generation~\cite{yao2024survey,guo2023promptfl,chen2023can,chen2023hide}, allowing for optimized prompts tailored to specific domains, thus enabling better adaptation to particular needs.